-You have to keep in mind that excellent credentials and a great rapport with your surgeon does not necessarily guarantee a favorable outcome.
+You have to keep in mind that excellent credentials and a great rapport with your surgeon do not necessarily guarantee a favorable outcome.
 However, the foundation of a successful and fruitful partnership between your surgeon and you or anywhere else begins with trust and belief.

 Ask a Lot of Questions and Put all your Doubts at Rest

-After ensuring that the surgeon you’re considering to meet lives up to the professional criteria, the next step, is to sit down with the liposuction surgeon or the people who matter at the clinic.
+After ensuring that the surgeon you’re considering to meet lives up to the professional criteria, the next step is to sit down with the liposuction surgeon or the people who matter at the clinic.
 This is the time for you to bring up your concerns and ask all your questions.
 The questions may be as follows,

 - What is the doctor’s area of expertise?

 - How long has she/he been practicing or his experience in this arena?

 - If the procedure is not performed at the surgeon’s office, does he use a certified surgical facility with board-certified anesthesiologists and state-of-the-art emergency equipment and anesthesia monitoring devices?